Best China Apps for Air Quality

 This app has rebranded as Air-Matters to include more cities around the world.

-The official app of the Shanghai Environmental Monitoring Center.
+The official app of the Shanghai Environmental Monitoring Center, under the Shanghai Municipal Bureau of Ecology and Environment whose English website can be found here.
 This app is only in Chinese.
 It shows the center’s little girl mascot with various facial expressions depending on the real-time AQI level; deteriorating from ecstatic to balling her eyes out.

 You can find the average Shanghai AQI as well as the exact real-time readings from their many testing stations around the city.
 Also the readings for all 6 pollutants are available.

-They have an English version on their website.
+They have an English version listing real-time AQI and pollutant values on their website.

 A free app that is available for both Android and iPhone with widget capability.